-The final will only be given at this time, so do not make plans to leave town before 7:15 pm on Thursday, December 11.
+The final will only be given at this time, so do not make plans to leave town before 10:00AM on Monday, December 12.

 Homework: Homework will be assigned regularly and some of the problems will be asked to be turned in.
 You may discuss these problems with other students, but each of you is expected to write up your own solutions independently.
 The best way to learn this material is to do homework problems.
 You cannot learn mathematics by watching someone else perform it any more than you can learn to play violin by attending a concert.
 Try as much as possible to do the homework on your own.